 At Thermal Hazard Technology we have developed an Accelerating Rate Calorimeter and have modified this to be of specific use for battery testing.
-This instrument is now commercially available - and a testing service is available.
+This instrument is now commercially available - and a testing service is available on it for any person.
 This technology is introduced here and examples show how it is used to gain safety information on Li-ion batteries.

-The modified standard Accelerating Rate Calorimeter and a close up of the actual calorimeter are shown (Fig.1 & 2).
-The calorimeter can contain batteries of all shapes and sizes up to 26650 or mobile phone style prismatics and Lipolymer batteries.
+Below the modified standard Accelerating Rate Calorimeter and a close up of the actual calorimeter are shown.
+The calorimeter can contain batteries of al shapes and sizes up to 18650 or mobile phone style prismatics and Li-polymer batteries.
 Using special sample holders battery materials (e.g. anode or cathode material, electrolyte, SEI can be tested).